rossbrandon/rossbrandon.dev/src/content/posts/designing-data-systems-for-visibility.md

 To exemplify this, I have created a basic concept application called [Data Flora](https://dataflora.dev).
 As part of this thought experiment, I like to think of data flows as living, growing entities that are expanding and thriving... like flora.
 And like flora, data flows need care and attention.

 _Note:_ I had a ton of fun making this app.
 It was a really good use case to throw together some concepts I have been thinking about for awhile as well as learn some new tech like [Svelte](https://svelte.dev/), [SvelteKit](https://kit.svelte.dev/), and [TailwindCSS](https://tailwindcss.com/).
-I also created a super basic [Rust](https://www.rust-lang.org/) service to make the data side of things a bit more real :smile:.
+I also created a super basic [Rust](https://www.rust-lang.org/) service to make the data side of things a bit more real 😄.

 Githubs: